What Does The Prosperity Gospel Teach?

-Acts 3:6-7 ESV – But Peter said, “I have no silver and gold, but what I do have I give to you.
+Acts 3:6-7 – But Peter said, “I have no silver and gold, but what I do have I give to you.
 In the name of Jesus Christ of Nazareth, rise up and walk!”
 7 And he took him by the right hand and raised him up, and immediately his feet and ankles were made strong”.

 Jesus did not also teach that if anyone has a physical or spiritual need, then one must give “seed” money in order to activate God’s hand.
 God is not activated by money.
-God acts and responds out of His own will and NOT out of the will of man (Luke 22:42 and Matthew 6:10).
+God acts and responds out of His own sovereign will and NOT out of the will of man (Luke 22:42 and Matthew 6:10).

 Often during Jesus’ ministry and even His apostles, the people who had need of God’s help were often poor, broke, desperate, sick, helpless and hopeless.
 Yet Jesus never requested for their money as a “seed” that He might deliver them.
 Neither did Jesus ever teach his disciples that God would respond to people’s “seed” money for them to receive their breakthrough or their deliverance or more wealth.

-3) Jesus Was Rich or Wealthy
+3. Jesus Was Rich or Wealthy

 Was Jesus rich?
 Did He look rich and wear expensive clothes?
 The prosperity preachers would falsely like to have people believe that Jesus was wealthy whilst on earth.
 However, the truth is Jesus was not rich and wealthy during His earthly ministry as the prosperity preachers teach.

 It was one of the reasons why such skeptics as the Pharisees were not convinced that Jesus was the Messiah.
 The reason is because even to the Pharisees, Jesus didn’t dress like a King; or move around with servants and an army like a king.
 Jesus was not the kind of King or Messiah that the materialistic Pharisees expected.
-On the outside, Jesus looked like any ordinary person.
+Outwardly, Jesus looked like any ordinary person.